Mineral: Colour and streak

 Colour is the most obvious property of a mineral, but it is often non-diagnostic.
 It is caused by electromagnetic radiation interacting with electrons (except in the case of incandescence, which does not apply to minerals).
 Two broad classes of elements (idiochromatic and allochromatic) are defined with regards to their contribution to a mineral's colour: Idiochromatic elements are essential to a mineral's composition; their contribution to a mineral's colour is diagnostic.
 Examples of such minerals are malachite (green) and azurite (blue).
 In contrast, allochromatic elements in minerals are present in trace amounts as impurities.
 An example of such a mineral would be the ruby and sapphire varieties of the mineral corundum.

 The colours of pseudochromatic minerals are the result of interference of light waves.
 Examples include labradorite and bornite.

 In addition to simple body colour, minerals can have various other distinctive optical properties, such as play of colours, asterism, chatoyancy, iridescence, tarnish, and pleochroism.
 Several of these properties involve variability in colour.
 Play of colour, such as in opal, results in the sample reflecting different colours as it is turned, while pleochroism describes the change in colour as light passes through a mineral in a different orientation.
 Iridescence is a variety of the play of colours where light scatters off a coating on the surface of crystal, cleavage planes, or off layers having minor gradations in chemistry.
 In contrast, the play of colours in opal is caused by light refracting from ordered microscopic silica spheres within its physical structure.
 Chatoyancy ("cat's eye") is the wavy banding of colour that is observed as the sample is rotated; asterism, a variety of chatoyancy, gives the appearance of a star on the mineral grain.
 The latter property is particularly common in gem-quality corundum.

 The streak of a mineral refers to the colour of a mineral in powdered form, which may or may not be identical to its body colour.
 The most common way of testing this property is done with a streak plate, which is made out of porcelain and coloured either white or black.
 The streak of a mineral is independent of trace elements or any weathering surface.
-A common example of this property is illustrated with hematite, which is coloured black, silver, or red in hand sample, but has a cherry-red to reddish-brown streak.
+A common example of this property is illustrated with hematite, which is coloured black, silver or red in hand sample, but has a cherry-red to reddish-brown streak; or with chalcopyrite, which is brassy golden in colour and leaves a black streak.
 Streak is more often distinctive for metallic minerals, in contrast to non-metallic minerals whose body colour is created by allochromatic elements.
 Streak testing is constrained by the hardness of the mineral, as those harder than 7 powder the streak plate instead.